Share Your Love For The Lord

 Once a month Fair Trade products, including coffee, tea and chocolate are offered for sale in the Fellowship Hall.
 These are sold at or near cost.
 Our home page of the web site lists the next date that products are for sale.

 2. Brewed coffee served at fellowship and other events.

 Our Social and Fellowship Ministries have partnered together to support the use of Fair Trade coffees for all brewed coffee at Saint Andrew.
 The coffees, both regular and decaf, are organic.
 The use of these products day in and day out again show our support of the social and economic opportunities that their use represents.

 To learn more about Fair Trade and Equal Exchange click here.

 CURRENT FOOD PANTRY NEEDS

-The Saint Andrew food pantry currently needs the following items:
+The Saint Andrew food pantry currently needs the following items (please no glass jars):

 Items can be dropped off in the baskets inside the building entrances.